 EMAs are introduced to mentoring techniques such as:

-Additional information about the Boys Explorers Club EMA program is here.
+Learn more about the EMA program here.

 Cost - 2019-20 Season

 Tuition Price Levels: Please select the highest feasible level based on your financial situation.
 We do this in an effort to reduce financial barriers, while also trying to cover program costs.
 Tuition level choices are treated confidentially.
 If you are able, please consider making an additional donation to help low income participants.